 - When an employee doesn’t receive sufficient tips to make up the difference between his direct cash wage payments and minimum wage.

 - When an employer pays no cash wage and offers an employee payment in tips only.

 - When there are deductions taken from a worker’s pay for walk-outs, cash register shortages or breakage that reduce the employee’s wages to below minimum wage.

 - When employees are required to commit to a tipped pool that shares the money among workers who don’t customarily and regularly receive tips.

 - When overtime is not paid as required.

 In these and other situations, you may be entitled to receive the money that your employer unfairly denied you.
 Laws in Massachusetts also allow employees to receive treble damages when an employer has violated labor laws.Getting Legal Help

-If you are a tipped employee who has been treated unfairly by your employer or who has not received money you are owed, a Boston employment lawyer at the Law Offices of Jeffrey S. Glassman can help.
+If you are a tipped employee who has been treated unfairly by your employer or who has not received money you are owed, our team at the Jeffrey Glassman Injury Lawyers can help.
 Give us a call or contact us online today to learn more about how we can assist with your case.